akanbiolaide/Honey_Bee_Colony_Loss_US/README.md

 - Colony Collaspe Disorder (CCD)
 - Parasite - Varroa mites
-- Pathogens
+- Pathogens/Disease
 - Poor Nutrition
 - Pesticides
 - Improper Management of Bee Colonies - Queen Quality

-Data Sources:
-- USDA National Agriculture Statistics Service: https://quickstats.nass.usda.gov/

 ### Purpose of this analysis:

-  The purpose of this analysis is to analyze the data on Honey Bee Colony Loss over the past decade to determine if the measures implemented by the USDA and other organizations to improve general Honey Bee health and habitate have been and are effective.
+  The purpose of this analysis is to analyze the data on Honey Bee Colony Loss over the past decade to determine if the measures implemented by the USDA and other organizations to improve general Honey Bee health and habitate have been effective.

  **Other questions we hope to answer:**

-  - Are there specific measures that are more effecrive than others?
+  - Are there specific measures that are more effective than others?
   - What else can be done to help improve the health and habitate of Honey Bees in the US?
   - What can the general public do to help?

+### Data Resources and Description:
+The annual colony loss survey, has been conducted since 2006, when beekeepers began noticing dramatic losses in their colonies.

+Data Sources:
+- USDA National Agriculture Statistics Service: https://quickstats.nass.usda.gov/
+- Bee Informed Reasearch Project: https://research.beeinformed.org/

+Data Description:

+- The data for this analysis is accessible by downloading raw data in comma-separated value (CSV) files for import into a database, spreadsheet, or text editing program using the USDA National Agriculture Statistics Service Quick Tool.
+    The data we selected was downloaded in separate csv files by year from 2010 to 2017 and then combined into one csv file containing Honey Bee Colony Loss data from 2010 to 2017.

+### Resources: Technologies we will use for this analysis

+  - PostgreSQL
+  - Python
+  - Pandas library
+  - Machine Learning Algorithm ....

+### Machine Learning Model
+   - Multi-Linear Regression

+### Database Structure - DBD Diagram

+### Communication:
+   - Our team will meet 3x a week, outside of class on Zoom.
+   - Meet weekly, outside of class, 3x a week on Zoom.
+   - A Team Slack channel is used for messaging on a daily basis.
+   - The Github repository for this project will be used for project tracking and communication.